firebase/genkit/docs/flows.md

 );
 ```

 Note that `streamingCallback` can be undefined.
-It's only available only if the invoking client is doing streaming.
+It's only available only if the
+invoking client is doing streaming.

 ## Deploying flows

-If you want to be able to access your flow over HTTP you will need to deploy it first.
-Genkit provides integrations for Cloud Functions for Firebase and Cloud Run.
+If you want to be able to access your flow over HTTP you will need to deploy it
+first.
+Genkit provides integrations for Cloud Functions for Firebase and Cloud
+Run.

-To use flows with Cloud Functions for Firebase simply use the `firebase` plugin and replace `flow` with `onFlow`.
+To use flows with Cloud Functions for Firebase use the `firebase` plugin
+and replace `flow` with `onFlow`.

 ```js
 import { onFlow, noAuth } from '@genkit-ai/plugin-firebase/functions';